-In the past three decades, numerous surveys proved that the vast majority of British people felt less European than anywhere else in the European Union.
+In the past four decades, numerous surveys proved that the vast majority of British people felt less European than anywhere else in the European Union.
 Nevertheless, the fact of matter is that for centuries continental Europeans and britons have together danced a long waltz throughout the annals of history.
 That is the case of Belgium and Britain.

 British effects on Belgium are obvious throughout, but Belgium’s contributions are just as profound.
 Both countries large presence in the past has meant that they have continuously affected each other in ways that are immeasurable.
 But the events that created these changes, are.